 Bonus — this simple dish gives you the plant-powered goodness and protein of seeds as well.
 It makes a great portable lunch packed into a container for work or school.

-This dish has a hint of green, which can be supplied by fresh herbs, sprouts, or watercress.
+A hint of green: The green in this salad can be supplied by a small amount of fresh herbs, sprouts, or watercress.
 I’m always looking for ways to use watercress, one of the most nutrient-packed greens on the planet, and this salad is a good place to do so.

 - Two 15-ounce cans beans (two varieties; see Note), drained and rinsed